Kyle Higashioka Player Props: Yankees vs. Angels

 Kyle Higashioka At The Plate

-- Higashioka has eight doubles, five home runs and eight walks while batting .229.
+- Higashioka is hitting .224 with eight doubles, five home runs and eight walks.

-- In 39.6% of his games this year, Higashioka has driven in at least one run.
-In four of those games (8.3%) he recorded two or more RBI.
+- In 38.8% of his games this season, Higashioka has had at least one RBI.
+He's picked up more than one in 8.2%.

-- In 13 of 48 games this season, he has scored, including multiple runs once.
+- He has scored at least once 13 times this season (26.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.